liangqing/syncrypto/README.rst

     syncrypto --change-password [encrypted folder]

-this command will change the password of the encrypted folder
+change the password of the encrypted folder